simonsobs/ocs/docs/developer/clients.rst

 ("program" or "script").

-While there are other options for how a Client could be implemented, the focus of this documentation will be on using the OCSClient object.
+While there are other options for how a Client could be implemented, the focus of this documentation will be on using the OCSClient object within a script.
 Other options are discussed below.

 .. _ocs_client: